Stability for random measures, point processes and discrete semigroups: Discrete stability for semigroups

+\begin{example}[(Natural numbers with multiplication)] Consider the semigroup of natural numbers with the multiplication operation.
+Its basis $X$ is the family $\sP$ of prime numbers.
+A random natural number $\xi$ corresponds to a point process on $\sP$; for example, $\xi=1$ if this point process is empty.
+Otherwise $\xi$ is the multiple of prime numbers raised to their multiplicities as

-and the filtration operation naturally extends to it: $t\circ \xi_\Phi$ is, by definition, $\xi_{t\circ \Phi}$, so that $t\circ \xi$ is obtained by independently taking out the generalised prime divisors of $\xi$ with probability $1-t$.
-Consequently, a class of \emph{discrete multiplicatively stable distributions} can be defined as the distributions of $G$-valued random variables $\xi$ satisfying
+Then $t\circ\xi$ is obtained by independently taking out the prime divisors of $\xi$ with probability $1-t$.
+Consequently, a class of \textit{discrete multiplicatively stable distributions} can be defined as the distributions of $G$-valued random variables $\xi$ satisfying

 where, as before, $\xi',\ \xi''$ are independent copies of $\xi$.
-Then $\xi=\xi_\Phi$ is multiplicatively $\alpha$-stable if the corresponding process $\Phi$ on $\sP$ has \pgfl given by~(\ref{eq:pg-pp-spec}).
+Then $\xi=\xi_\Phi$ is multiplicatively $\alpha$-stable if the corresponding process $\Phi$ on $\sP$ has \pgfl given by (\ref{eq:pg-pp-spec}).